GZU-SELab/Use-Case-Generation/README.md

-More details at wiki page
+More details at wiki page.